HeatedBlizzard/PsyLang/README.md

 ---

 ## PsyLang Commands
+# More commands to be added in future updates.
 | Command    | Description                                                               |
 |------------|---------------------------------------------------------------------------|
 | `>`        | Move pointer **right** (wraps at grid edge)                              |